Hienomekaanikko/Ft_printf/README.md

 # 🖨️ Ft_printf: A Lite Version of Printf in C

 Ft_printf replicates the behavior of standard printf, minus buffer management.
-Here's a stylish overview:

 ## 📊 Supported Formats